php-kafka/about/README.md

 ### Avro generator / subschema helpers
 #### Description
-Avro schema can get very complex, especially if you have a nested data structure.
+Avro schemas can get very complex, especially if you have a nested data structure.
 It is desirable to
-seperate these nested structures in sub-schema.
+seperate these nested structures in sub-schemas.
 To do this, we need a tool, that will merge a schema
-and all its sub schema into a valid schema.
+and all its sub schemas into a valid schema.
 ### flix-tech/avro-serde-php
 Provides the possibility to create schema with a builder and also to merge schema.
 Its source can be found [here](https://github.com/flix-tech/avro-serde-php)
 ### php-kafka/php-avro-schema-generator
 Is a small helper library to create a schema from classes (alpha) and to merge schema.
 Its source can be found [here](https://github.com/php-kafka/php-avro-schema-generator)

+## Protobuf
+### Description
+Apache Kafka also supports schema in Protobuf.
+I have no more info atm, as i am using Avro.
+Contributions for projects, etc. are welcome

 ## Code examples (producer / consumer)
 ### php-kafka/php-kafka-examples
 Provides examples for extensions in usage with libraries.
-See examples [here]https://github.com/php-kafka/php-kafka-examples)
+See examples [here](https://github.com/php-kafka/php-kafka-examples)